-Crossing the border proved to be relatively headache free, though within moments of driving in the Niagara Falls area I began to wonder why anybody would.
+Crossing the border proved to be relatively headache free, though within moments of driving in the Niagara Falls area I began to wonder why anybody would bother.
 The sight before me felt like Blackpool without the class, or Las Vegas without the charm.
-It was depressing to see the gaudy colours everywhere, and even less so to discover that fuel for the car was at least three times the price it had been in the USA, making me wish I'd bothered to fill up before crossing.
-The pedestrians, of which there were an impressively large number, appeared to have no interest in the cars passing them, with one group walking directly in front of me forcing rapid application of the brakes.
+It was depressing to see gaudy colours everywhere, and it was a nasty shock to discover that fuel for the car was at least three times the price it had been in the USA, making me wish I'd taken the time to fill before crossing.
+The pedestrians, of which there were an impressively large number, appeared entirely oblivious to cars, and I nearly hit a group that walked directly in front of me without looking.

 In an ideal world we'd have begun our visit to Marineland with some refreshing beverages, but this option was off the table with me as a designated driver and both my passengers being under age.
 Instead we did the next best thing, heading directly for the nearest coaster, in this case a small tivoli with the functional but unimaginative name of Tivoli Coaster (#529).
 With such a small ride it was unlikely that there'd be any measurable difference between seats, but James and Andrew decided to queue for the back anyway.